 Recommendation from the Minnesota Multi Housing Association to All Housing Providers

-To ensure this stability, MHA calls upon every Minnesota rental housing provider to support the MHA ‘Shelter in Place’ Guidelines by adopting the following through May 31, 2020:
+To ensure this stability, MHA calls upon every Minnesota rental housing provider to support the MHA ‘Shelter in Place’ Guidelines by adopting the following:

 - Halt evictions on renters affected by COVID-19, absent extraordinary circumstances.